Click here to visit Chippewa County Animal Control Shelter on Facebook!

 Better yet, put your dog's license and rabies tags on its collar.
 Owners can be traced through the numbers on either tag.

 Take several photos of your pet, both head close-ups and body shots.
 If your pet gets lost, you can use the pictures and add a description to create a flier to post on bulletin boards around town.
-Bring the pictures to the animal shelter and request a courtesy posting of your lost pet to be placed on the shelter's website.
+Bring the pictures to the animal shelter and request a courtesy posting of your lost pet to be placed on the shelter's Facebook Page.